 The Hills Program on Governance was officially inaugurated on 4 September 2003 under the auspices of the AIM RVR Center, with funding from the World Bank and the Hills Program at the Washington D. C. Center for Strategic & International Studies.
 Roderick M. Hills, founder of the Hills Program, was former Chairman of the U.S. Securities and Exchange Commission and a leading advocate of effective corporate governance.
 He held distinguished lecturer positions at the Harvard University School of Law, the Yale University School of Management, and the Stanford University School of Law.

-The Asian Forum on Corporate Social Responsibility
+The Asian Forum on Enterprise for Society

-- plenary sessions addressed by keynote speakers;
+- Plenary sessions addressed by keynote speakers

-- breakout sessions focusing on specific dynamics, learnings, and the best practices of companies;
+- Breakout sessions focusing on specific dynamics, learnings, and the best practices of companies

 - An expo showcasing specific company corporate responsibility programs